-For the next year, my tusk will be wrapped in plaster, kind of like a broken arm or leg in a cast.
+For the next year or so, my tusk will be wrapped in plaster, kind of like a broken arm or leg in a cast.
 In the meantime, the scientists at the Burke will study the dirt from around my tusk to learn more about Ice Age Seattle.

-Right now, the experts at the Burke are carefully cleaning, drying and preserving my tusk.
+Right now, the experts at the Burke are carefully monitoring my tusk as it dries in its plaster jacket.
 When it was discovered, my tusk had spent a LONG time in some very soggy ground, and it was so soft you could scrape it with your fingernail.
 Needless to say, it needs some TLC, a process that could take up to 2 years.

 My tusk was discovered by a backhoe operator at an AMLI Residential site in the South Lake Union neighborhood of Seattle.
 The good folks at AMLI contacted the Burke and allowed their scientists to carefully remove the tusk for preservation and further study.

 Read more about the recovery: